Shandon Sahm: Biography

 With Curt and Cris Kirkwood reconciling circa 2006, the Meat Puppets reunited, but without original drummer Derrick Bostrom.
 Ted Marcus would initially replace Bostrom on drums, before Sahm was invited to rejoin the band in 2009.
-Subsequently, Sahm has supplied drums on the albums Lollipop (in 2011) and Rat Farm (in 2013), was interviewed for the 2012 book, Too High to Die: Meet the Meat Puppets, and has toured the world with the band, including shows with the likes of Stone Temple Pilots, Sonic Youth, Butthole Surfers, Soundgarden, Mudhoney, Dave Grohl, Soul Asylum, Grant Hart, and Mike Watt.
+Subsequently, Sahm has supplied drums on the albums Lollipop (in 2011) and Rat Farm (in 2013), was interviewed for the 2012 book, Too High to Die: Meet the Meat Puppets, and has toured the world with the band, including shows with Stone Temple Pilots, Sonic Youth, Butthole Surfers, Soundgarden, Mudhoney, Dave Grohl, Soul Asylum, Grant Hart, and Mike Watt.

 Sahm has also performed with the Meat Puppets on The Late Late Show with Craig Kilborn and The Bing Lounge, has performed as part of a KISS tribute band called SSIK (which features Dangerous Toys singer Jason McMaster), and has released two solo albums to date (2006's Good Thoughts Are Better Than Laxatives and 2011's Knock Yourself Out).

 In July 2018, it was reported that Bostrom had rejoined the Meat Puppets, and replaced Sahm in the band.
-As of 2019, Sahm is based in the Netherlands, and an album of renditions of his father's material, entitled Sahm Covers Sahm, was released via Friendly Folk Records in February.
+As of 2019, Sahm is based in the Netherlands, and an album of renditions of his father's material, entitled Sahm Covers Sahm, was released via Friendly Folk Records in February that year.
 Shandon was signed to Friendly Folk Records label from 2019-2021.
-In 2020, Sahm Covers Sahm Vol. 2 was released, which included such songs as "She's About A Mover", arranged and produced by Eric Van Den Brink (courtesy of Nick Vernier Band).
+In 2020, Sahm Covers Sahm Vol. 2 was released, which included such songs as "She's About a Mover", arranged and produced by Eric Van Den Brink (courtesy of Nick Vernier Band).
 Vol. 2 also contains contributions by members of the Meat Puppets and West Side Horns, and was co-produced by Shandon with Ralf and Almar Nijholt.